 Shipping

 There are a number of commonalities in shipping deals.
 Free shipping has become the norm for ski gear—even including bulky skis.
 If you need an item quickly, it’s hard to beat the free two-day shipping with Amazon Prime.
-The rest of the retailers on our list still have free shipping offers once you clear $50 (or $99 in the case of The House), but it’s standard or economy shipping that can take a little longer.
+The rest of the retailers on our list still have free shipping offers once you clear $50 to $60 (or $99 in the case of The House), but it’s standard or economy shipping that can take a little longer.
 Knowing where your product is shipping from can help.
 For example, Evo has their distribution center in the Seattle area, so those in the West will get their items pretty quickly.
 But this doesn’t hold true for everyone.
 REI has distribution centers on both coasts, and should the item only be in stock in the one farthest from you, you may have to wait a little while longer.
 During the holidays, and particularly leading up to Christmas, most retailers offer expedited shipping at no additional cost, which is a real help to the procrastinators out there.

 International Shipping